Astrod2 aims to replicate the functional specification of Astrod in a more general way. Currently, it focuses only on World Transits.

 - Start & end date

-- Interval as hours/days/weeks/years (depending on date method; see below)
+- Interval as hours/days/weeks/months/years (depending on date method; see below)

 - Stride as size of interval

-- The set or a subset of the Sun and the planets
+- The set or a subset of the Sun, Moon, planets and supported asteroids

-- The orb of interest (for alignedness and alignment calculations; see below)
+- The orb condition (for alignedness and alignment calculations; see below)

 - The planetary configurations of interest (for alignment calculations; see below)